hetida/hetida-designer/docs/execution/scaling.md

 Since the data science code executed by the runtime is often CPU-heavy, running runtime instances and other service instances on the same cluster node is usually not a good idea.
 Other services may not get enough CPU resources when running runtime workloads and if you reserve CPU resources for them you have to limit the runtime CPU resources, usually by a fixed amount, leading to non-optimal CPU usage.
 Consequently

 > You should employ reserved "runtime" nodes.
-I.e. cluister nodes equipped with appropriate (i.e. high) CPU and memory resources in your cluster on which only runtime pods can be run.
+I.e. cluster nodes equipped with appropriate (i.e. high) CPU and memory resources in your cluster on which only runtime pods can be run.

 In k8s this can be achieved via node selectors or the node taint mechanism.

-> For an efficient, low-effort load balancing it is also recommended to equip these "runtime" nodes with equal resources, i.e. give them all the same amount of CPU cores and memory.
+> For an efficient, low-effort load balancing it is also recommended to equip these "runtime" nodes with equal resources, i.e. give them all the same (high, compared to other nodes) amount of CPU cores and memory.

 ### Understanding the impact of load-balancing mechanisms